MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/indentation.md

 ## Spaces

-Note that while using indentation of `2` spaces is allowed in general, it will cause unexpected styling in some cases, when using Github-Flavored Markdown.
+Note that while using indentation of `2` spaces is allowed in general, it will cause unexpected styling in some cases, when using GitHub-Flavored Markdown.

 So `4` spaces is preferred.